vbsantos/express-note-taking-app/README.md

 # Note Taking App

-A fullstack express.js app made following [Sam Meech-Ward Express Crash Course](https://youtu.be/bssX9Ot9YOI)
+A fullstack Server-rendered Application for taking notes 📝